ahamez/protox/README.md

 Protox is an Elixir library to work with [Google's Protocol Buffers](https://developers.google.com/protocol-buffers) (aka protobuf), versions 2 and 3.

 Generally speaking, a lof of effort has been put into making sure that the library is reliable (for instance using [property based testing](https://github.com/alfert/propcheck) and by having a [100% code coverage](https://coveralls.io/github/ahamez/protox?branch=master)).
 Therefore, this library passes all the tests of the conformance checker provided by Google.
-See [Conformance](https://github.com/ahamez/protox#conformance) section for more information.
+See [Conformance](#conformance) section for more information.

 This library is easy to use: you just point to the `*.proto` files or give the schema to the `Protox` macro, no need to generate any file!
-Furthermore, it provides a full-Elixir experience with protobuf messages.
-For instance, given the following protobuf file:
+Furthermore, it provides a full-blown Elixir experience with protobuf messages.
+For instance, given the following protobuf `msg.proto` file:
 ```proto
 syntax = "proto3";